mechasif/AtmosWatch/README.md

 - [License](#license)

 ## Introduction
 This project reads temperature, humidity, and air quality levels using the DHT11 and MQ135 sensors, and displays the data on a LiquidCrystal_I2C LCD.
-It is a simple yet effective way to monitor environmental conditions in real-time.
+It is a simple yet effective way to monitor environmental conditions in real time.

 ## Components
-- Arduino (any model)
+- ELEGOO UNO R3 (or, Arduino UNO R3)
 - DHT11 Temperature and Humidity Sensor
 - MQ135 Air Quality Sensor
 - LiquidCrystal_I2C LCD (20x4)